yonasleykun27/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 17. I'm an instant star.
 Just add water and stir. : A script that adds the two numbers stored in the enviroment variables WATER and STIR and prints the results.
     #WATER is in base water.
     #STIR is in base stir.
-    #The result should be in base behlnort.
+    #The result should be in base bestchol.